. JSON.stringify is\n safe-by-construction. */\n gtag('config', \"G-VZF1EHLEDH\");\n ","id":"ga-init"}])

 Replacing Salesforce, SAP, and Workday: What Actually Happens in Week 1

 Migration fear is the #1 objection.
 This post demystifies it.
-Walk through the actual 8-week deployment process from discovery to go-live.
+Walk through the deployment process — live in week 2, full cutover by week 8.

 Read →